vfarcic/crossplane-kubernetes/examples/aws-eks.md

     -- sleep 60

 gum spin --spinner dot \
-    --title "Waiting for Crossplane providers to be deployed..." \
+    --title "Waiting for Crossplane providers to be healthy..." \
     -- kubectl wait \
     --for=condition=healthy provider.pkg.crossplane.io --all \
     --timeout 5m